7 Tips to Get the Most Out of Car Camping with Children

 - Kayaking or canoeing is another great idea

 - Pack a ball, so that you and your family can enjoy a game of water volleyball

 - Bring some binoculars for kids so they can do some bird watching (Check out this list of the best binoculors on Globo Surf for some for you too.)

 Don’t give up a fantastic opportunity to spend more time with your kids.
 While on the trip, do some hiking and get those little legs pumping.
 It could be a time of getting in close with nature, discussing important stuff with your kids, and spend some time in each other’s presence.

 Worried your smartphone-age kids wouldn’t appreciate hiking the way they should?
 Take along some snacks and sing songs to keep them going.

-6. Plan for safety
+6. Plan for safety: cars and fires

 Before you leave for that car camping trip with children, make sure your car is in working condition.